4d/go-mobile/docs/project-definition/structure.md

 In the project editor, once the code is written, your computed attributes become available, ready to be published and used as any other field in the creation process:

-In the structure section:
+In the Structure section:

 ![Structure section](img/Structure.png)

 In the Label & Icons section (Icons/short and long labels/ formats):

 ![Labels&icons section](img/labels-and-icons.png)

 In the List and Detail forms:

 ![Labels&icons section](img/Forms.png)

-:::note notes
+:::note 4D for iOS

-- Computed attributes parameters shall be available as linked to field when Add or Edit presets actions are created (if setter is available and if 4D allows it)
+- Computed attributes can be used with Sort actions
-- It shall not be possible to link computed attributes parameters to field in Action parameters
+- When Add or Edit presets actions are created (if the setter is available and if 4D allows it), computed attributes parameters shall be available when linked to a field.
-- Sort actions shall work using computed attributes
+- In Action parameters, it is not possible to link computed attributes parameters to a field.

 :::